glener10/rotating-pairs-front/documentation/useCases.md

 - Fix logical, suggestion have pre processed index in positions
 - EnteredNames display flex horizontal
 - Method to mount when know, for example with 19 inputs names (odd) and twnty is unknow, we know in the place of 'EMPTY' is just '20'.
-- Refactoring components (athomic architecture)
+- Refactoring components (athomic architecture) Common inside components no

 - Preparing local for ads
 - Revising responsiveness